High Point Terrace, Memphis: History

 Development in this part of Memphis began around 1900, though very little was developed.
 The next major development during the early 1940s, but World War II halted development for several years.
 The whole neighborhood was completed by 1953.
 The construction of Sam Cooper Boulevard (which was originally to be I-40) destroyed many of the original homes built at the turn of the century.
 The High Point Terrace Historic District, which includes 1180 contributing buildings over 480 acre, was added in 2002 to the National Register of Historic Places (NRHP).
 The NRHP is the United States federal government's official list of districts, sites, buildings, structures, and objects deemed worthy of preservation for their historical significance.
 A property listed in the National Register, or located within a National Register Historic District, may qualify for tax incentives derived from the total value of expenses incurred preserving the property.
-The neighborhood has a literary connection: In the late 1950's the great American playwright Tennessee Williams wrote the play "Period of Adjustment", which is subtitled "High Point is Built on a Cavern".
+The neighborhood has a literary connection: In the late 1950s the great American playwright Tennessee Williams wrote the play "Period of Adjustment", which is subtitled "High Point is Built on a Cavern".
 The play premiered on Broadway in 1960 and was made into a major motion picture in 1962.
 (It is well-known that Williams had many Memphis connections, and IMDB lists the movie setting as "High Point, Tennessee".)